TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Below you'll find a list of all the current projects in this repository and their rules.

-### Fizz Buzz Rules

-![Fizz_Buzz][27]

-Fizz Buzz is a typical interview question which tests the developers knowledge of flow control and operators.
-For the purposes of this repository, the following rules apply:

-> Write a program that prints the numbers 1 to 100.
-However, for multiples of three,
-> print "Fizz" instead of the number.
-Meanwhile, for multiples of five, print "Buzz"
-> instead of the number.
-For numbers which are multiples of both three and five,
-> print "FizzBuzz"

-I was tempted to open this up such that the user could supply any number, but I think we get plenty of IO with some of the other projects in this repo.

 ### Longest Common Subsequence Rules

 Given two arrays of numbers, find the longest common subsequence.
 For example, let's say we have the